AWS Glossary

 How It Works

-AWS Well-Architected Reviews are structured assessments of your architecture against these pillars.
-The process involves:
+AWS Well-Architected Reviews are structured assessments of your architecture against all six pillars.
+The process:

 - Discovery — understand workload, business requirements, architecture

-- Analysis — score architecture maturity in each pillar
+- Analysis — score architecture maturity in each pillar; identify high-risk issues (HRIs)

 - Roadmap — prioritized recommendations for improvement